Stop, Already, With the Supervolcano!

 Seriously?
 I see the posts all over Facebook and they really don’t do anything but spread fear and anxiety.
 We’re all going to die someday—but the odds that it’s going to be from a Supervolcano are about as good as the Chicago Cubs winning the World Series in our lifetime.
-Actually, that has a chance of happening.
-The Supervolcano… I’m not so sure.
+Actually, that DID happen.
+Ok, bad example.

 I guess anything is possible, but do you realize how short a time our lifespan is when compared to the millions of years that this planet has been in operation?
 I think our chances are pretty good that a volcano that hasn’t exploded in over 600,000 years isn’t going to explode in the 100 years we may be taking up residence here.
 Since the first humans sat around a campfire, they’ve been predicting the end of their existence.
 There must be something fatalistic—and a bit narcissistic—about humans always believing that life on the planet is about to end.
 The early Christians believed it, the Romans believed it, the Pilgrims believed it… and yet, we’re still here.